What Got You Here Won’t Get You There: How to Find Your True Life Direction

 Author Cal Newport captures this idea well, suggesting that the pursuit of passion can lead to self-absorption.
 He states, ‘If you want to love what you do, abandon the passion mindset (“What can the world offer me?”) and instead adopt the craftsman mindset (“What can I offer the world?”)’.

 Indeed, people often find the most compelling sense of purpose when they focus on contributing to something greater than themselves.
-Their motivation comes not from selfish desires but from a desire to make a meaningful impact.
+Their motivation comes not from selfish desires but from a hunger to make a meaningful impact.

 Your Purpose must align with your Truth and Vision.
 When all three align, life will flow more harmoniously, and fulfilment will follow naturally.